Danny John-Jules: Other work

 John-Jules provided his voice for the character of Gex in the UK and European release of Gex 3: Deep Cover Gecko.
 For several years in the late 1990s he appeared in the annual Christmas pantomime at Aldershot's Princes Hall theatre, playing his Cat character.
 John-Jules has also provided voices for the British Canadian animated series Chop Socky Chooks for Cartoon Network, Teletoon and Aardman Animations and the 2015 remake of the British children's animated series Bob the Builder.

 John-Jules participated in the 16th series of Strictly Come Dancing, partnered with professional dancer Amy Dowden.
-In week 5 he topped the leaderboard with a total of 37 points for his jive.
+In week 5, he topped the leaderboard with a total of 37 points for his jive.
 The couple were awarded the first 10 score of the series when Darcey Bussell marked their Jive to "Flip, Flop and Fly" in week 5.
-The couple were eliminated in Week 8 after losing a dance off to Graeme Swann and Oti Mabuse, their elimination came days after controversial bullying allegations, with tabloids reporting that John-Jules had reduced Dowden to tears.
+The couple were eliminated in Week 8 after losing a dance off to Graeme Swann and Oti Mabuse; their elimination came days after controversial bullying allegations, with tabloids reporting that John-Jules had reduced Dowden to tears.

 Personal life

 John-Jules is married to Petula Langlais; the couple have two children, both of whom have had minor acting roles alongside their father.
 He is also an avid motorcyclist and regularly participates in charity rides.

-His nephew is former Arsenal and Crawley Town footballer Tyreece John-Jules.
+His nephew is Tyreece John-Jules, a Kilmarnock and former Arsenal footballer.

 In November 2008, John-Jules was convicted of assaulting two bin men.
 He was ordered to perform 120 hours of community service.
-After the court hearing, John-Jules maintained he had a "clear conscience", saying "I've been doing community service for over 30 years, this is just another day."
+After the court hearing, John-Jules maintained he had a "clear conscience", saying: "I've been doing community service for over 30 years; this is just another day."